-4.1.
-Information-theoretic capacity
+4.1 Information-theoretic capacity

-The information-theoretic capacity of a graph is just the base 2 logarithm of the number of distinguishable labelings of its nodes, where two labelings are distinguishable if there is no non-trivial automorphism of the graph that carries one to the other and equivalent otherwise.
-This quantity is in principle computable using Burnside's Lemma; the number of distinguishable labelings is where X is the set of all labelings, X/Aut(G) is the quotient set of equivalence classes of labelings under automorphisms in G, and X^g is the set of labelings preserved by a particular automorphism g.
+The information-theoretic capacity of a graph is just the base 2 logarithm of the number of distinguishable labelings of its nodes, where two labelings are distinguishable if there is no automorphism of the graph that carries one to the other and equivalent otherwise.
+This quantity is in principle computable using Burnside's Lemma; the number of distinguishable labelings is where X is the set of all labelings, $X/\operatorname{Aut}(G)$ is the quotient set of equivalence classes of labelings under automorphisms in G, and X^g is the set of labelings preserved by a particular automorphism g.
 The information-theoretic capacity I_G of G is then the base 2 logarithm $\lg L(G)$ of this quantity.

 In practice, computing the number of distinguishable labelings will be easiest for classes of graphs that have no non-trivial automorphisms, or for which the set of automorphisms has a particularly simple structure, such as cliques, stars, or trees.
 For example, any permutation of the nodes of a clique, or any permutation of the non-central nodes of a star, is an automorphism of the graph.
-We can map one labeling of the clique to another by a color-preserving permutation precisely when each labeling has the same number of nodes with each color.
-In the case of a star, we can map one labeling to another by color-preserving permutation if the central nodes have the same colors and the labeling has the same number of leaves with each color.
+We can map one labeling to another by a color-preserving permutation precisely when each has the same number of nodes with each color (in the case of a star, when this property holds for the leaves and the central nodes have the same color).
 It follows that an equivalence class can be specified by counting the number of nodes with each color (plus O(1) bits for the central node for a star).
-In either case we get $\Theta(\log n)$ bits of information.
+In either case we get $O(\log n)$ bits of information.

-Graphs with constant distinguishing number (see Section 2.3), which are those for which a small number of carefully-colored nodes eliminate color-preserving automorphisms, will have information-theoretic capacity $\Theta(n)$.
+Graphs with constant distinguishing number (see Section 2.3) or for which a small number of carefully-colored nodes eliminate color-preserving automorphisms will have information-theoretic capacity $\Theta(n)$.
 An example would be a path; by fixing distinct colors of the endpoints, no color-preserving automorphisms remain.